SpudGunMan/meshing-around/README.md

 To Alert on Mesh with the EAS API you can set the channels and enable, checks every 20min.

 #### FEMA iPAWS/EAS
 This uses the SAME, FIPS, ZIP code to locate the alerts in the feed.
-By default ignoring Test messages.
+By default ignoring Test messages. femaAlertBroadcastCh is currently not written, still under development.

 ```ini
 # FEMA IPAWS/CAP Alert Broadcast